-College Student Advisors are available to assist second-year and advancing students with course advice and degree planning, and help with any academic problems students may have.
+Student Advisors are available to assist with course advice and degree planning, and help with any academic problems you may have.

 Each course has a point value which is counted towards a qualification (see Points).

 Some completed courses from one qualification can be transferred to another within UC, provided you have not already graduated with your initial qualification.
 Students may consider this option if they find they prefer a different area of study, or are able to upgrade to a higher level of qualification in their studies.
-For more information on credit transfer, contact a Student Advisor in the relevant College or School.
+For more information on credit transfer, contact a Student Advisor.

 Transfer can also refer to students crediting their completed courses from one qualification to another between universities, provided they have not already completed their initial qualification.
 Credit transfer involves the evaluation of a student’s academic transcript, course outlines and other information relevant to the application.
 See the Transfer website for the process of transferring your studies to or from UC.